-Overall, this Lemon Elderflower Cake turned out better than I expected, both in flavour and aesthetic.
+Overall, this Lemon Elderflower Cake turned out better than I expected, both in flavor and aesthetic.
 It was easy to decorate, and I think it looks stunning.
-I can see why Harry and Meghan chose this style and flavour combo for their special day.
+I can see why Harry and Meghan chose this style and flavor combo for their special day.

 Looking for more Lemon Desserts?